Quinault Resource Enforcement Department

 Quinault Resource Enforcement Department Programs:

-- Fisheries Enforcement – To provide enforcement patrols for all Quinault Indian Nation rivers, beaches and ocean fisheries.
+- Fisheries Enforcement – To provide enforcement patrols for all Quinault Indian Nation rivers, beaches, ocean fisheries, and surrounding rivers that are open for treaty fishing

-- Resource Enforcement – To provide enforcement patrols for regulated activities of wildlife and forest harvest and patrolling beaches for policy compliance.
+- Resource Enforcement – To provide enforcement patrols for regulated activities of forest harvest/activities and patrolling beaches for policy compliance

 Services provided by the department include;